vinej/pyarchive/README.md

     File            :   the output file name
-    Excluded        :   a list of excluded columns Anonymized      :   a list of columns to anonymize Exceltemplate   :   a excel template to use for the output of type Excel
+    Excluded        :   a list of excluded columns Anonymized      :   a list of columns to anonymize ExcelTemplate   :   a excel template to use for the output of type Excel

         Excel template rules
             - the excel template can have many tabs